maddigsys/falco-ai/k8s/README.md

 🎉 **Your Falco AI Alert System is now ready for Kubernetes deployment!**

 Start with the development overlay for testing, then move to production when ready.

+## 🌗 Dark/Light Mode Toggle

+- The UI now includes a theme toggle button (moon/sun icon) in the top navigation bar.
+- Click to instantly switch between dark and light mode.
+- Your preference is saved and persists across sessions.
+- All major UI elements are styled for both themes.

+---